 10.2.
 Information Confidentiality Status

 10.2.1.
-The IMO must each type of market related information in accordance with the Market Rules and Market Procedures, set and publish the confidentiality status for.
+The IMO must assess each type of market related information and determine whether it is Confidential.

+10.2.2 The IMO may not determine that any of the information listed in clause 10.5 is Confidential.

 10.2.3 In setting the confidentiality status of a type of market related information or document under clause 10.2.1, the IMO must have regard to the following principles:

 (a) commercially sensitive or potentially defamatory information pertaining to a Rule Participant is not made public or revealed to other Rule Participants except in accordance with legal requirements or requirements of these Market Rules;